 Drug resistance tests can tell if your virus is resistant to any HIV medications.
 This test tells you which HIV drugs will not work for you.
 It helps you and your health care provider choose the most effective drugs for you to take.
 The following are the US DHHS guidelines' recommendations on when to have a drug resistance test:

-- People who have just become infected with HIV, regardless of whether or not they are going to take HIV drugs right away
+- have just become infected with HIV, regardless of whether or not they are going to take HIV drugs right away

 - Testing is not usually recommended for